Do you want to start a blog that generates over N700,000 per month in Nigeria?

 - Content Board: This is where you compose your post or page content.
-You can also add video or picture in this area by clicking “Add Media” button
+You can also add video or picture in this area by clicking the “Add Media” button

-- Editing Tools: Just like Microsoft word, you could also edit your content with options like – bold, italics etc.
+- Editing Tools: Just like Microsoft Word, you could also edit your content with options like – bold, italics etc.

 - Publish Area: After writing your content you can publish it by clicking the big blue “Publish” button or preview it yourself before publishing it.

-- Organizing tool: This where you can place your blog post in categories. e.g fashion, health, money etc. you can place similar blog post in the same category.
+- Organizing tool: This where you can place your blog post in categories. e.g fashion, health, money etc. you can place a similar blog post in the same category.

 Adding Images to Your Post